COSC203 Web, Databases, and Networks

 msg = f'Welcome, {name}, to {country}!!'

-Template strings respect line breaks, so we can template HTML!
+Template strings respect line breaks, so we can use them to create templates for HTML!

 const html = `